richefeu/l-hyphen/sphinxdoc/source/model.rst

    Nodes and Bars interacting as contact.
 In this case, it is a node that "sees" a bar. :math:`\vec{f}` is the contact force and we decompose it into :math:`\vec{n}` and :math:`\vec{t}` the normal and the tangential component.

 In order to determine the forces and moments required for computing the accelerations, we need local computations able to calculate the forces or moments as a function of local parameters.

 Interactions Forces
 -------------------

 These forces are those that are exerted between several physical objects defined in our model.
-The first to describe is : The elastic repulsion (normal force) between object :math:`i` and :math:`j`, :math:`f^{e, i \rightarrow j}_n` is calculated when the contactbox/control is activated. :math:`f^{e, i \rightarrow j}_n` is defined by :
+The first to describe is the elastic repulsion (normal force) between object :math:`i` and :math:`j`, :math:`f^{e, i \rightarrow j}_n` is calculated when the contactbox/control is activated. :math:`f^{e, i \rightarrow j}_n` is defined by:

 .. math::
     f^{e, i \rightarrow j} = \mathcal{E}(v_i,v_j)

-where :math:`\mathcal{E}` is a function depending of the velocity and position of the objects :math:`i` and :math:`j`. :math:`v_i` and :math:`v_j` are respectively the velocity of object :math:`i` and :math:`j`.
+where :math:`\mathcal{E}` is a function depending of the velocity and position of the objects :math:`i` and :math:`j`.
+The velocities :math:`v_i` and :math:`v_j` are those of object :math:`i` and :math:`j`, respectively.

 In this model we also have a glue force between the cells (like in :numref:`WhatACell`).
-Keeping the same notations, we will describe the glue force as :math:`f^{g, i \rightarrow j}` :
+Keeping the same notations, we will describe the glue force as :math:`f^{g, i \rightarrow j}`:

 .. math::
     f^{g, i \rightarrow j} = \mathcal{G}(v_i,v_j,k_n,k_t)